Unemployment and Jobs in Houston

 Strong job and industry growth are essential to increasing economic opportunity and security for all Houstonians

-Despite job losses and economic disruptions caused by the pandemic, Houston’s three-county region has had strong job and industry growth over the last decade.
+Houston’s three-county region continues to have strong jobs and industry growth over the last decade.

 Why employment matters to Houston